Author: Craig Neil

 OS Explorer Maps: Best for walking, mountain biking, and finding footpaths.
 1:25,000 scale (4cm = 1km in real world).
 Buy OS Explorer maps direct from Ordnance Survey.

 OS Landranger Maps: Best for road cycling, touring by car, and finding attractions.
 1:50 000 scale (2 cm = 1 km in real world).
 Buy OS Landranger maps direct from Ordnance Survey.

 1: Callanish Standing Stones.
-Address: Callanish, Isle of Lewis, HS2 9DY.
+Address: Callanish, Isle of Lewis postcode HS2 9DY.
 Distance: 16 miles.
-Calanais (AKA Callanish) standing stone circle is one of the largest and oldest Neolithic stone circles in the world.
+Also known as the Standing Stones of Calanais, this stone circle is one of the largest and oldest Neolithic stone circles in the world.